 »Together we are strong – these words describe our commitment to refugees.
 We are successful with our integration program because we are receiving support from all sides and are all working closely together, whether it be colleagues from other departments such as payroll accounting and manufacturing or external partners such as the employment agency.«

 We are aware of the challenges regarding language and cultural barriers.
 The German language is a basic requirement for a functioning culture of trust and communication.
-That is why we introduced a free German course for VAUDE employees that began in March 2017.
+That is why we support our employees by offering them financing and time off for German courses as needed.
+We introduced a free German course for VAUDE employees that began in March 2017.

 To help integrate the refugees into the German culture, common rules for working life and dealing with colleagues is taught using a guideline containing the main points.
 This also includes issues such as sick leave, holiday leave and working hours.